-Please email us and ask us to send you a Visit Request Form.
-When you receive it please complete the details and send it back by return email.
-You will receive details about paying the visit charge online.
-The cost is £20.00 per property.
-We will then arrange a mutually convenient time to visit the property.
-If it is occupied with tenants you must give at least twenty four hours' written notice prior to our visit.
+You should contact us and ask us to email/send you a Visit Request Form.
+When you receive it please complete the details and send it back with a cheque for the visit charge (or call to make a card payment on 01772 892526), which is £15 per property.
+We will then contact you to arrange a mutually convenient time to visit the property.
+If it is occupied with tenants you must give at least twenty four hours written notice prior to our visit.
 If you have not done this, we will not be able to carry out the visit and the payment will not be refunded.